Seller's FAQ

 What kind of real estate agent should I hire as a seller?

 Not all agents are created equal.
-Especially in Southern California, the agent you choose directly impacts your net, timeline, and stress level.
+Especially in Southern California, the realtor you choose directly impacts your net, timeline, and stress level.

-You should hire a seller’s agent who is:
+You should hire a listing agent who is:

 Full-time and experienced

 This is not a side hustle.
-Your agent should sell consistently and understand market shifts in real time.
+Your real estate agent should sell consistently and understand market shifts in real time.

 A strong negotiator

 Pricing is only half the job.
-The real money is made during negotiations, counteroffers, inspections, and appraisals.
+The real money is made during negotiations, counteroffers, inspections, and appraisals, which are skills every top realtor must master.

 Market-savvy, not just data-driven

 Anyone can pull comps.
-A great agent knows buyer behavior, agent relationships, and how to create competition.
+A great realtor knows buyer behavior, agent relationships, and how to create competition for every listing and home for sale.

 Contract and compliance fluent

 Selling involves risk.
-Your agent must protect you legally, not just get the home sold.
+Your realtor must protect you legally.

 Well-connected with other agents

 Relationships matter.
-Respect in the agent community helps offers get accepted, and deals close smoothly.
+Respect in the agent community helps your listing agent ensure offers get accepted and deals close smoothly.

 Hands-on and detail-oriented

 The best agents don’t just advise.
-They walk the property, catch issues, and manage the prep process.
+As a relocation specialist, they walk the property, catch issues, and manage the prep process.

 Responsive and available